jparkington/Electric-Brew/README.md

 ```
 ![05 - Multicollinear Facts with High Correlations](<./fig/analysis/jp/05 - Multicollinear Facts with High Correlations.png>)

+Following the outlier removal, our next analytical step involves addressing multicollinearity among the features.
+This step is crucial in avoiding preconceived notions or biases from influencing the selection of numeric fields for our upcoming analyses.
+By systematically identifying highly correlated variables, we aim to let the data guide our insights, rather than making arbitrary choices that could skew our understanding.

+The presence of multicollinearity in our dataset is not unexpected.
+In our model, cost components such as `total_cost` are calculated using a variety of other variables, like `delivery_cost`, `supply_cost`, and rate multiplications involving `kwh`.
+However, while these relationships are expected, they can pose challenges in predictive modeling.
+High multicollinearity can lead to unstable estimates of regression coefficients, making it difficult to ascertain the true effect of each independent variable on the dependent variable, which is `total_cost` in this case.

+In that sense, addressing and removing multicollinear fields is not just about statistical accuracy, but rather ensuring that the insights we gain are reflective of the true drivers of energy costs.

 <br>

 ```bash
 make jp06
 ```
 ![06 - Feature Selection for Determining Total Cost](<./fig/analysis/jp/06 - Feature Selection for Determining Total Cost.png>)

+With the dataset cleaned of anomalies and problematic fields, our primary objective is now to select the most relevant features from a broad range of possibilities, both categorical and numeric.
+Given the complex nature of our dataset, this selection process is crucial and must be approached with a method that is both unbiased and effective.

+This is where LASSO (Least Absolute Shrinkage and Selection Operator) regression becomes an invaluable tool.
+LASSO is ideally suited for scenarios like ours, where the dataset contains a large number of potential predictors.
+It adeptly handles any missed multicollinearity and further simplifies the model by excluding less important features, making it more interpretable and manageable.
+Additionally, LASSO's regularization guards against overfitting, maintaining the model's effectiveness on both training data and new, unseen data.

+The LASSO model has identified several key features, with operational areas, especially those linked to heating and cooling, emerging as top predictors.
+This finding is consistent with our previous analyses, underscoring the significant impact of these areas on overall energy costs.

+The model's output also sheds light on the time-sensitive aspects of energy consumption.
+While it attributes some level of importance to specific months and hours, the coefficients related to each hour are relatively minor.
+This could be indicative of the static nature of delivery and supply rates, set on a monthly basis, making it challenging for the model to discern significant differences in costs across different hours.

+The presence of multiple supplier features in the selected set indicates their tangible impact on energy costs as well.
+Specifically, supplier structures like those with the 'Standard Offer' and 'MEGA ENERGY' have positive coefficients, suggesting a direct correlation with increased total costs.
+Conversely, the supplier 'CONSTELLATION' has a negative coefficient, implying that when this supplier is chosen, there's a tendency towards lower total costs.

 <br>